backube/volsync/docs/usage/kopia/restore-configuration.rst

 1. Fetch the ReplicationSource configuration from ``webapp-backup`` in the ``production`` namespace
 2. Auto-discover the ``sourcePVC`` name from the ReplicationSource (if ``sourcePVCName`` not provided)
 3. Generate the username based on the source name (``webapp-backup``)
-4. Generate the hostname based on the namespace and discovered PVC name
+4. Generate the hostname using just the namespace (PVC name not included)
 5. Connect to the repository using these generated credentials
 6. Restore from the snapshots created by that specific ReplicationSource

 **Example: Cross-namespace restore with auto-discovery**

-You can restore snapshots created in a different namespace:
+You can restore snapshots created in a different namespace.
+For comprehensive guidance on cross-namespace restore scenarios including disaster recovery, environment cloning, and namespace migration, see :doc:`cross-namespace-restore`.

+Basic cross-namespace restore example:

 .. code-block:: yaml